 Use of General Anesthesia Versus Sedation

-Many inexperienced rapid detox centers are still using general anesthesia to put the patient “to sleep” during the procedure.
+Many inexperienced rapid detox centers still use general anesthesia to put the patient “to sleep” during the procedure.
 During general anesthesia, doctors usually insert a breathing tube to help the patient breathe; this tube might be used for 2-6 hours and requires the patient to receive large doses of anesthesia to tolerate the tube’s discomfort.
-This form of detoxification carries additional risks and troubles that are unnecessary to reach opioid detoxification.
+This archaic form of detoxification carries additional risks that are simply unnecessary.